mdkamran-stack/Devops_interview-question-asked_2025/intequestions/Docker_int.md

 ## there are two ways to free up space 1 > dangle image we can delete & we can delete unused images (whihc is not currently running not associate with container.
 ## dangle images which is unecessay consuming system space which is deprecated version we have to dlete it

-# docker image prune  it only terminate dangle images
+## docker image prune  it only terminate dangle images
-# docker image prune -a it will terminate dangle + unused images
+## docker image prune -a it will terminate dangle + unused images

+##  what practice i will follow in docker file to decrease no of commit id.
+RUN paramter is improper so there are lots of instruction "use && " insrtuctions.

+## to free up builder space
+docker system df
+docker builder prune ( it delete dangle image cached) docker builder prune -a ( it delete all (dangle+ regular image)cache)

+## what is issues before multi stage docker file
+Before multi-stage Dockerfiles, images were large, insecure, and hard to maintain because build and runtime dependencies were bundled together.

+## docker file

+copy . .
+(1st dot says : Source :current directory on your local machine (build context))

+2nd dot says: Destination → current working directory inside the image (WORKDIR)

+## to get volume informations
+Docker volume ls
+## to know mapped disk
+docker volume inspect volume name

+## To create file system
+docker volume create --device=/dev/device_name --driver local image_name

+docker volume create --dev=/dev/device_name --driver local image_name

+docker volume create --driver local --opt type=xfs --opt device=/dev/nvmeOn2 oracle

+docker volume ls

+dcoker volume prune delete unused volume where as -a delete all used as well unused volume

+## to send the data docker cp abc con1:/root